Go-around: Safety

 Go-arounds occur with an average rate of 1–3 per 1000 approaches.
-There is a large variation of go-around rates among different aircraft operators and operational environments.
+Go-around rates vary between different aircraft operators and operational environments.

 A go-around is not an emergency, and may be necessary for a number of reasons.
 Some of those include; unstable approach, unable to land in the touchdown zone, not in correct configuration, directed by ATC, obstacle on the runway (aircraft, vehicle, animal), or aircraft controllability issues.

 Half of commercial jet crashes between 2012 through 2021 occurred during the approach, landing and go-around flight phases.
 In 2011, 68% (63) of accidents in commercial aviation occurred during these phases of flight.

 The lack of go-around decision is the leading risk factor in approach and landing accidents, and it is also the primary cause of runway excursions during landing.
 Yet, only an estimated 3–5% of unstabilised approaches lead to a go-around.
 One in ten go-around reports record a potentially hazardous go-around outcome, including exceeded aircraft performance limits or fuel endurance.

 A study by Embry–Riddle Aeronautical University on a particular US air carrier conducted to determine predictors of an unstable approach based on conditions at 500 ft AGL, has shown that factors with the highest correlation were, in order: